Aquafina-water-bottle/jp-mining-note/docs/docs/jpmnhandlebars.md

 - `opt-primary-def-one-dict-entry-only`:
     This specifies whether something with multiple dictionary entries has all entries exported into the primary definition, or only the first one.
-    Exports all entries by default.
+    Exports all entries by default (`false`).
+    If you only want to export one definition, set this to `true`.
     [See here for more info](definitions.md#exporting-only-one-dictionary-entry).